hashicorp/terraform-provider-consul/docs/resources/peering_token.md

 [Cluster Peering](https://www.consul.io/docs/connect/cluster-peering) can be used to create connections between two or more independent clusters so that services deployed to different partitions or datacenters can communicate.

 The `cluster_peering_token` resource can be used to generate a peering token that can later be used to establish a peering connection.

-~> **Cluster peering is currently in technical preview:** Functionality associated with cluster peering is subject to change.
-You should never use the technical preview release in secure environments or production scenarios.
-Features in technical preview may have performance issues, scaling issues, and limited support.

-The functionality described here is available only in Consul version 1.13.0 and later.

 ## Example Usage